leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 ```
 Crash scenario                       GC effect
 ──────────────────────────────────────────────────────────────────────
-After treiber_pop, before publish    Slot has refcount 0 or stale
-                                     value, not in any ring → reclaimed.
+After treiber_pop, before publish    Slot has refcount 0, not in any
+                                     ring, not in free stack.
+GC cannot
+                                     distinguish it from a legitimately
+                                     free slot → NOT reclaimed (Class B
+                                     unrecoverable leak, bounded to 1
+                                     slot per crash, see below).

 After refcount pre-set, delivered    Slot is in k rings but refcount
   to k of N rings                    is max_subs.
 The k ring references